 Returning to Fazana, we found a restaurant which served an unorthodox shark stew which we ate on the seafront as a series of wedding parties, and their accompanying musicians, went past to the church.
 In Croatia we learnt that weddings take place on a Saturday, and whilst it made for festivities over our late lunch, it meant we would be unable to see inside Pula Cathedral before we left the following morning.

 Pula is an incredible place, a wonderfully relaxed city and felt like a rewarding alternative to Rome.
 Less busy, less queuing and more affordable.

 Coming at October meant we did miss out on a few landmarks.
-The archaeological museum was being renovated, the tunnels under the city were closed due to being outside of the tourist season and we were unable to visit the Cathedral of the Assumption of the Blessed Virgin Mary and clocktower due to weddings and religious ceremonies taking place over two of the four days we were there.
+The archaeological museum was being renovated, the tunnels under the city were closed due to being outside of the tourist season and we were unable to visit the cathedral and clocktower due to weddings and religious ceremonies taking place over two of the four days we were there.
 For anyone planning a visit, it’s worth noting that it isn’t too far from the borders with Slovenia and the very eastern edge of Italy if more day trips are desired!

 That said, and although we only had four days, with one hindered by poor weather, having the freedom of going off season meant it was long enough to see almost everything we wanted to.